MahApps/MahApps.Metro/_includes/gettingstarted.md

 1. The titlebar is what sets `MetroWindow` apart from rolling your own. `ShowTitleBar="true|false"`
 2. Instead of using static images, this uses a font called **Marlett**.
 3. The resize grip is the *only* way to resize a `MetroWindow`, other than in code or with the min/max buttons.
-For dialogs where you may not want the user resizing the window, *MISSING?*
+For dialogs where you may not want the user resizing the window, treating it like a normal window and setting `ResizeMode="NoResize"` will work
 4. `ShowIconOnTitleBar="true|false"`